SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ### Object Extension

 An Object extension is differs from the other 2 extension types in the way that an Object extension is implemented using a new Object mapping for a new Object type, while re-using the existing EPP command and response structures.
-The newly created Object mapping, is simmilar to the existing Object mappings defined in [@!RFC5731], [@!RFC5732] and [@!RFC5733], and MUST be used in a similar fashion.
+The newly created Object mapping, is similar to the existing Object mappings defined in [@!RFC5731], [@!RFC5732] and [@!RFC5733], and MUST be used in a similar fashion.

 A hypothetical new Object mapping for IP addresses, may result in a new resource collection named "ips", the semantics for the HTTP methods would have to be defined.
 Creating a new IP address may use the HTTP POST method on the "ips" collection.